 Mental Health Counseling Defined

-Mental Health Counseling can be more precisely defined as a relatively short-term, interpersonal, theory-based process of helping persons who are basically psychologically healthy resolve developmental and situational problems.
+Mental Health Counseling can be more precisely defined as a relatively short-term, interpersonal, theory-based process of helping people resolve developmental and situational problems.

-Our Counseling services are guided by ethical and legal standards and all our clinical practitioners must complete a required course of study on either the master’s or doctoral level to be licensed or certified as a professional.
+Our Counseling services are guided by ethical and legal standards and all our clinical practitioners must complete a required course of study at either the Master’s or Doctoral level to be licensed or certified as a professional.